For Immediate Release

 One of Australia’s shortest, easiest to remember domain names, dc.com.au, is for sale.

 Dean Kennedy, spokesman for the dc.com.au registrant, says buying the name is like finding a vacant block of prime land in the CBD.

 “This prime digital asset is up for grabs and can potentially represent hundreds of possible brands,” said Dean.

-“It could easily turn into a household name either representing a relevant existing company or being built into a new digital identity.”
+“It could easily turn into a household name either representing a relevant existing company, operate alongside an established marketing channel, or be built into a completely new digital identity.”